Hello! Click on one of our members below to chat on Whatsapp

 Note that the preparation is boiled for 12 hours in about 50 liters of water.
 And while it is being prepared, it is accompanied by shamanic chants known in the Amazon as Icaros.
 It is also accompanied by tobacco puffs while asking for specific intentions.
 Both the songs and the intentions are invocations to the spirit of Ayahuasca.
 The 50 liters of the initial preparation is reduced to only 2 liters of Ayahuasca.
 The result is a liquid with a viscous texture and a reddish-ocher color.
 This is one of the many ways to prepare, but everything will depend on the Shaman and his traditional methods.

-The Ayahuasca consumption and the ritual that involve this fact is a hard tradition of Amazon tribes and communities for more than 5000 years to establish contact with the spirit of Ayahuasca (an ancient Amazonian deity that surrounds all living beings of this world and the eternal world) and to be able to heal of both physical and mental illnesses.
+The Ayahuasca consumption and the ritual is a hard tradition of Amazon tribes and communities.
+For more than 5000 years the spirit of Ayahuasca (an ancient Amazonian deity that surrounds all living beings of this world and the eternal world) has been able to heal of both physical and mental illnesses.
 Participating in this ritual is a privilege.
 The Amazon communities share this intimate custom for those who need a cure or spiritual support for the evil that afflicts them.

 Therefore, to take this ritual as a hallucinogen party (Only to feel its effects and compare it with other drugs) is quite an insult to these Amazon communities and their good intention of helping you.

-In the same line, this ancient ritual has to be guided by a Shaman, a native amazon master (Person with many years of experience) who inherited the knowledge of brew preparation and ritual direction from the elderly person of his community (Selected by him).
-Therefore, if someone (Majority of them citizens) offers to guide you in an Ayahuasca ritual through your tourism in Peru, you can begin to doubt.
+This ancient ritual has to be guided by a Shaman, a native amazon master (Person with many years of experience) who inherited the knowledge of brew preparation and ritual direction from the elderly person of his community (Selected by him).
 Only a native amazon master can do this kind of ritual.

-In addition, the persons who administer and organize this Ayahuasca ritual have to be the same native people of Amazon communities (generally the same Shaman) As we told you, this is an ancient and intimate ritual of them who decide to share it with a person in need of healing.
 We emphasize this because nowadays, you find many retreats resorts, most of them administered by foreign people, offering packages from 1 week until an entire month with Ayahuasca rituals in the middle.
-Remember, the Ayahuasca ritual doesn’t have to be a business, it is a way of sharing healing.
+Remember, the Ayahuasca ritual is not a business, it is a way of sharing healing.

 As your body will receive a hard psychotropic like Ayahuasca, it has to need a previous preparation to withstand the effects of the concoction during hallucinations.
 These can be dizziness, vomiting, even heavy sweating.
 Each Amazon Shaman gives a general food list to avoid within 7 days before the ritual, a kind of diet, which may vary.

-Generally, the Shamans recommend, 10 days previous to the Ayahuasca ritual, eating organic meals (without any preservatives and chemicals) like fruits and vegetables, besides chicken and fish.
-Again, if a person has any kind of medication, this will not participate in Ayahuasca rituals.
+Generally, the Shamans recommend, 10 days previous to the Ayahuasca ritual, eating organic meals (without any preservatives and chemicals) like fruits and vegetables, chicken and fish.
+Again, if a person has any kind of medication, you cant take these before Ayahuasca rituals.

 Can you do Ayahuasca in Cusco?
 Yes, you can.
 First, it is a good idea to eliminate any misconceptions you have about Ayahuasca.
 Despite the tabloid media and other news, Ayahuasca is not a recreational drug.
 It is not something to get high and enjoy the moment or a magic pill that will solve your problems.
 For the indigenous people of the Amazon, Ayahuasca is more than a simple plant, it is a spirit, a sacred and ancestral ritual for healing.

-However, the great introspection trip that the participant will have during the session, with hallucinations, sensations, even vertigo, requires good physical and mental conditions.
-Therefore, some persons are prevented from participating in this ritual, by their current condition.
-The same Shaman, who is thinking about your welfare always, will ask you some questions previously to find you fit or not.
+However, the majority of people during the session experience hallucinations, sensations, even vertigo, it requires good physical and mental conditions.
+Therefore, some people are prevented from participating in this ritual, by their current condition.
+The Shaman, who is thinking about your welfare always, will ask you some questions to find you fit or not.
 Remember, the Ayahuasca ritual is performed to heal you and not to harm you.

 What is the Ayahuasca ceremony?
 It is a ceremony with strong cultural roots within the original tribes of the Amazon.
 This is done in a group of 5 to 20 people, although this can vary.
-Within a traditional Ayahuasca ceremony, you will have the opportunity to receive treatment for your soul and let it participate in its own healing.
-Participants usually arrive early in the evening, as these usually take place at night.
+Within a traditional Ayahuasca ceremony, have the opportunity to receive treatment for your soul and its healing.
+Participants usually arrive early in the evening, with the ceremony taking place at night.
 Participants arrive before the ceremony begins to show respect for the healer (Shaman), or healers, who lead the ceremony, and they take seats over pads situated around the Shaman, every pad has its own vomit bucket.

 The Shaman usually prepares the site for the ceremony first.
 This consists of cleaning the space with Mapacho tobacco puffs, prayers, songs, and blessings.
 After the initial preparations, presentations can take place.
 If you are planning a trip to Peru, it is a good idea to find out about the different retreats available.

 The start ceremony begins in silence, although this may depend on the Shaman.
 Some choose to sing and bring a welcoming atmosphere to the participants.
-Keep in mind that any song is not allowed, if not medicine songs or Icaros from the Amazon jungle singed by the Shaman.
+Keep in mind that any song is not allowed, only medicine songs or Icaros from the Amazon jungle sang by the Shaman.
 This healer may choose to speak with each participant about the intention he seeks to cultivate, the dosage, or other recommendations for a pleasant experience.

 He then calls each participant to have a cup of Ayahuasca.
 The healer also drinks a cup after each participant has received a cup of Ayahuasca.
 The ceremony takes place with the lights off and when the medicine begins to take effect, that is when the healer begins to sing.
 The songs take place throughout the ceremony and are loaded with an intention.
 The songs can be accompanied by drums and other instruments.